Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit with 113 hits and a team-best slugging percentage of .436.
+- Torkelson leads Detroit in slugging percentage (.434) and total hits (113) this season.

-- Torkelson has driven in a run in 48 games this season (37.2%), including 14 games with more than one RBI (10.9%).
-He has also driven home three or more of his team's runs in four contests.
+- In 48 games this season (36.9%), Torkelson has picked up an RBI, and in 14 of those games (10.8%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 42.6% of his games this season, with more than one run scored in 8.5%.
+- He has scored in 56 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.